Lipotani77/MARC_S3_project/README.md

 The aim of this project is to use the tools and techniques learned during the semester to program MARC to navigate autonomously and safely return to the base station.

 ## Usage
+To know :
+- We use in our code some functions that are specifically made for the windows OS that is contained in the include <windows.h> library.
+Hence, if you are using Linux or macOS, the program may not be working as it should.

-First, to ensure the expected output in the console, check your Cion configurations for the following:
+- Too ensure the expected output in the console, check your Cion configurations for the following:
 Navigate to Run -> Edit Configurations, and activate Emulate terminal in the output console.

-Then, you can run the program.
-A menu will appear:
+Now, you can run the program.
+Then, a menu will appear:

 Start Mission: **Press 1** to begin.
 Exit: **Press 2** to quit the program.